FrontSide/Dary-The-Blog/README.md

 - User Settings
 - Article Version Control *not before v1.2*

-## Dependencies and Third-Party Software
+## Not included Dependencies and Third-Party Software

 Some vendors are not included in the git repository.
 Add the following libraries and third-party plugins in order to successfully run the App.